vaberof/go-weekdate/README.md

 - `WeekDays()` returns array of the names of the week days;
 - `ShortDates(week int, include bool)` returns array of the dates formatted as "02.01" (day, month).
-  `week` is necessary to calculate dates starting from `startWeek` to given `week`.
+  `week` is necessary to calculate dates starting from `weekStart` to given `week`.
 If `include` is true you will get dates in range of all weeks in a row.
 If it`s false, you will get dates of only the last given week;
 - `FullDates(week int, include bool)`  returns array of the dates formatted as "02.01.2006" (day, month, year).
-The same parameters as in `ShortDates` method.
+The same parameters as in `ShortDates` method;
+- `DaysAndDates(week time.Time)` returns map of days and dates of the `weekStart`.

 ## Example